JayHsieh1104/Mindsphere-APIs-Visualization-with-Grafana/README.md

 # Mindsphere APIs Visualization with Grafana

-This project aims to fetch data from Siemens's Mindsphere RESTful APIs and then visualize it with Grafana.
+The project aims to fetch data from Siemens's Mindsphere RESTful APIs and then visualize it with Grafana.

-In the project, Grafana is used as the frontend for data visualization.
+In this project, Grafana is used as the frontend for data visualization.
 It will send a request to the Flask server, parse the returned JSON object and then draw a statistical diagram on the assigned dashboard.

 On the backend side, A Flask server is responsible for fetching data from Mindshpere RESTful APIs, parsing the data, and responding in JSON format when receiving requests sent from the frontend.